 The Buddha taught: "The body is the origin of all sufferings, is the root of all tortures, punishments and karmic retributions in the three domains."
 Because of ignorance and stupidity, sentient beings are only concerned with our bodies and have not the slightest care of other people's bodies.
 We are only aware of our own sufferings, but completely oblivious of others' pains and sufferings.
 We only know of our hopes for peace and happiness but unaware that others, too, have hope for peace and happiness.
 Moreover, because of ignorance and stupidity, we give rise to the mind of self and other, which gives rise to the perception of friends and strangers.
 Gradually over time, this perception sometimes develops into feuds and hatred among people, who become enemies for countless aeons (life after life, one reincarnation after reincarnation).
 There are three kinds of body karma: killing, stealing, and sexual misconducts.
 To repent the body karma, we should bow and prostrate our body to the Triple Jewels, and realize that our body is inherently impermanent, filled with sicknesses, constantly changing, and transforming.
 Thus, in the end, we cannot control and command it.
 We should never be so obssessed and overly concerned with our body and let it causes so many evil deeds.
-Thus, in the Dharmapada Sutra, the Buddha Taught: In a short period of time, this body will lie on the ground, cast aside, without consciousness, even as a useless piece of dry log (Dharmapada 41).
-Neither walking bare footed, nor matted locks, nor dirt, nor fasting, nor lying on the bare ground, nor dust, nor squatting on the heels, can purify a mortal who has not overcome his doubts (141).
+Thus, in the Dharmapada Sutra, Chapter III, Chapter on the Mind, the Buddha taught: In a short period of time, this body will lie on the ground, cast aside, without consciousness, even as a useless piece of dry log (Dharmapada 41).
+In Chapter X, Chapter on the Rod or Punishment, the Buddha taught: Neither walking bare footed, nor matted locks, nor dirt, nor fasting, nor lying on the bare ground, nor dust, nor squatting on the heels, can purify a mortal who has not overcome his doubts (141).
 He who strictly adorned, lived in peace, subdued all passions, controlled all senses, ceased to injure other beings, is indeed a holy Brahmin, an ascetic, a bhikshu (142).
-Let's behold this body!
+In Chapter XI, Chapter on Old Age, the Buddha taught: Let's behold this body!
 Is it only a pile of bones, a mass of sores, a heap-up of diseases?
 Let's think about it for a moment, nothing lasts, nothing persists!
 (147).
-This worn out body, a nest of diseases, perishable and subject to decay.
+This wornout body, a nest of diseases, perishable and subject to decay.
 This decomposed mass breaks to pieces, life indeed ends in death (148).
 Those bleaching bones are just like dried and empty gourds cast away in autumn.
 What pleasure is there in looking at them?
 (149).
 This body is only a stronghold made of bones, covered with flesh and blood in which stored decay, death, pride and deceit (150).
 Even brilliantly ornamented royal chariots wear out, so does the body reach its old age and loses its health and strength.
 But the Dharma of of the good never grows old.
 Thus do the Good say to the good (151).
 Those who have not led a religious life, who in youth have not acquired treasure, perish like old herons standing sad at a pond without fish (155).
 Those who have not led a religious life, who in youth have not acquired treasure, like a broken bow lying and shining after the past (156).
-Do not follow the evil law, do not live in heedlessness.
+In Chapter XIII, Chapter on the World, the Buddha taught: Do not follow the evil law, do not live in heedlessness.
 Do not embrace false views, do not be a world-upholder (167).